a-s-adam/running-shoe-agent/README.md

 - **Local LLM**: Uses Ollama via `http://localhost:11434`
 - **Smart Filtering**: Brand preferences, intended use, and budget constraints
 - **LLM Explanations**: AI-generated justifications for each recommendation
+- **Web Enrichment (Firecrawl)**: When `FIRECRAWL_API_KEY` is set, the model will crawl reviews and product pages for each shoe and incorporate findings into the analysis
 - **Simple Scoring**: Rule-based ranking with configurable weights
 - **FastAPI**: Clean REST API with automatic validation
 - **Web Interface**: Beautiful Flask frontend (optional) for easy form input